-The customer centric approach has finally reached support centers.
+The customer centric strategy approach has finally reached support centers.
 Management has realized that the past focus on call efficiency and agent routines did nothing by way of customer satisfaction.
-Instead, upping the level of attentiveness to customer needs — especially to those customers with a complex product or service issue — fosters a more pleasant customer experience, builds trust and the foundation for a long-term relationship… the holy grail of the customer centric philosophy.
+Instead, upping the level of attentiveness to customer needs — especially to those customers with a complex product or service issue — fosters a more pleasant customer experience, builds trust and the foundation for a long-term relationship… the holy grail of the customer centric business strategy.

 Customer Centric Solutions

 To help you navigate through the multitude of tools available on the market today, we’ve highlighted a list of five customer centric technologies that have been proven to offer your customers a positive support experience time and time again.
 These must-have technologies can be implemented in your tech support operation in a matter of days, with almost immediate results.